You can have implants to reshape parts of your face, such as the chin, cheeks, and nose.

 There is a risk of complications with all surgery.
 Your specialist will inform you fully at your consultation about any possible complications from facial implants.

 The information provided about facial implants is intended as a guide, and does not replace a full consultation with your surgeon.

 If you have any further questions regarding this surgery, be sure to have them answered before you have the operation.
 Your surgeon will be very happy to explain in greater detail anything about the information provided here or at your consultation.

-The cost is approximately $9,000 including surgeon's fee, hospital fees and anaesthetic fees.
+The cost is approximately $10,500 including surgeon's fee, hospital fees and anaesthetic fees.
+This does not cover the cost of the implants.
 A personal quote will be provided after your consultation with one of our surgeons.